-Prerequisite: "C" grade or higher or "Pass" in CIS 201 (Fall 2013 or after) or completion of CCNA1 Version 5 at another Cisco Networking Academy, or explicit instructor permission
+Prerequisite: "C" grade or higher or "Pass" in CIS 201 or completion of CCNA1 Version 6 at another Cisco Networking Academy, or explicit instructor permission 2 hours lecture, 3 hours laboratory

 This is the second of four courses designed to provide knowledge, experience and skills in current and emerging networking technology.
 This course is also designed to help students prepare for the professional certification as a Cisco Certified Network Associate (CCNA).
 Routing and Switching Essentials describes the architecture, components, and operations of routers and switches.
 Students learn how to configure basic router and switch functions necessary for planning and implementing small networks.
 By the end of this course, students will be able to configure routers and switches and troubleshoot common issues with the Routing Information Protocol (RIPv1, RIPv2, and RIPng), single-area Open Shortest Path First Protocol (OSPF), Dynamic Host Configuration Protocol (DHCP), Network Address Translation (NAT), Access Control lists (ACLs), Virtual Local Area Networks (VLANs), and inter-VLAN routing in both IPv4 and IPv6 networks.
-This course maps to the Cisco Certified Networking Associate curriculum version 5.
+This course maps to the current Cisco Certified Networking Associate curriculum version.

-203 CISCO NETWORKING

-ACADEMY III 3 UNITS
+203 CISCO NETWORKING ACADEMY III 3 UNITS

-Prerequisite: "C" grade or higher or "Pass" in CIS 202 (Fall 2013 or after) or completion of CCNA2 Version 5 at another Cisco Networking Academy, or explicit instructor permission
+Prerequisite: "C" grade or higher or "Pass" in CIS 202 or completion of CCNA2 Version 6 at another Cisco Networking Academy, or explicit instructor permission 2 hours lecture, 3 hours laboratory

 This is the third of four courses designed to provide knowledge, experience and skills in current and emerging networking technology.
 This course is also designed to help students prepare for the professional certification as a Cisco Certified Network Associate (CCNA).
 Scaling Networks describes the architecture. components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.
 By the end of this course, students will be able to configure and troubleshoot routers and switches and resolve common issues with Open Shortest Path First (OSPF) protocol, Enhanced Interior Gateway Routing Protocol (EIGRP), First Hop Redundancy Protocols (HSRP), EtherChannel, and Spanning-Tree Protocol (STP) in both IPv4 and IPv6 networks.
 Students will also develop the knowledge and skills needed to implement a WLAN in a small-to-medium network.
-This course maps to the Cisco Certified Networking Associate curriculum version 5.
+This course maps to the current Cisco Certified Networking Associate curriculum version.
+CSU

-204 CISCO NETWORKING ACADEMY IV
+204 CISCO NETWORKING

-Prerequisite: "C" grade or higher or "Pass" in CIS 203 (Fall 2013 or after) or completion of CCNA3 Version 5 at another Cisco Networking Academy, or explicit instructor permission
+ACADEMY IV Prerequisite: "C" grade or higher or "Pass" in CIS 203 or completion of CCNA3 Version 6 at another Cisco Networking Academy, or explicit instructor permission 2 hours lecture, 3 hours laboratory

 This is the fourth of four courses designed to provide knowledge, experience and skills in current and emerging networking technology.
-This course is also designed to help students prepare for the professional certification as a Cisco Certified Network Associate (CCNA).
+This course is also designed to help students prepare for the professional certification as a Cisco Certified Network Associate (CCNA) using the current Cisco Academy curriculum.
 Connected Networks discusses the WAN technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
 Students will also develop the knowledge and skills needed to implement virtual private network (VPN) operations in a complex network.
-CSU